ponylang/ponylang-website/content/blog/last-week-in-pony-111223.md

 With Pony being a volunteer driven project, there are some weeks where active contributors have time and a lot gets done.
 Other weeks, active contributors are otherwise busy and we have a quiet week.
 For those that love Pony as much as we do, this week we want to highlight ways to [contribute to Pony](https://www.ponylang.io/contribute/).

 Great ways to contribute include triaging issues, writing documentation, and tackling issues labeled as "good first issue" -- any of these are immensely helpful.
-As of this week, "good first issues" are posted to the [contribute to pony Zulip channel ](https://ponylang.zulipchat.com/#narrow/stream/192795-contribute-to-Pony).
+As of this week, "good first issues" are posted to the [contribute to pony Zulip channel](https://ponylang.zulipchat.com/#narrow/stream/192795-contribute-to-Pony).

 ---